 Ganda: I’ve known Santana since 2007.
 He was producing for Angel y Khriz, Hector el Father, among others, and I was already managing Angel y Khriz.
 A few years later, I started working with Baby Rasta y Gringo, and I brought Santana to produce many of their songs.
 This is the moment we became best friends.
 But it wasn’t until 2016 that we started working on everything together as a solid team.
 He was handling the producing aspect, and I was more in the business aspect with our artists.
 It’s the dream team.

-The idea for [for the album] comes from a vision to take Latin trap to a new level.
+The idea for the album comes from a vision to take Latin trap to a new level.
 Trap was fairly new and unknown to many in Latin music.
 We found a niche market for it and the talent that came with it.
 I had the experience, I knew how to make it work and market it.

 Sari: Trap Capos was groundbreaking.
 Describe for me what it was like being part of that movement and tell me more about your ideas that helped shape what came to be.